 “We could have taken her to court,” Corey said, “But almost all of the time, that does way more harm than good.
 Who wants to divide a family like that?”

 Add on legal fees, and it’s a financial hit to everyone involved.
 Considering this financial sacrifice along with the emotional turmoil each party endures (families rarely ever survive the lengthy and angsty process), everyone comes out on the losing side.
 Being “legally right” is never worth a peaceful, yet sometimes not ideal, resolution.

 Through expert conflict resolution and a little creativity, Corey offered a peaceful solution.
 “I was able to convince Kathy to take a higher amount,” he said.
 “In other words, I convinced the two brothers to take a smaller cut so she could receive more.
-She was happy with that arrangement, and it went through.
+She felt happy with that arrangement, and it went through.
 Was it a perfect solution?
 No, but it was a workable solution.”

-“It’s what Mom would have wanted.”
+It’s what Mom would have wanted.

 Note: Names changed to respect the identities of the clients (“Kathy,” “Richard” and “Allen”).